hasan-js-py-dev/alhamdulillah_sass_emil_enricher/README.md

 ## Features
 - POST endpoint at `/v1/scraper/enricher/start` that accepts a batch of contacts
 - Deterministic email pattern generator covering common naming conventions
-- MailTester Ninja client with key-provider integration and throttled requests
+- MailTester Ninja client that relies on the key-rotation microservice for pacing
 - Catch-all handling rules to surface the most useful fallback when no address validates
 - Centralized error handling and JSON-only responses